Heat pumps stolen in 2 Digby County communities | CBC News

 The second report was a break-in on Oct.
 22 at a home on Saulnierville Road in Saulnierville.
 Police said a heat pump head inside the home was stolen and a heat pump compressor outside the home was also taken.

 The third report was on Oct.
-27 at a church on Highway 1 in Bealliveaus Cove.
+27 at a church on Highway 1 in Belliveau Cove.
 A heat pump compressor that had been outside was taken.

 More thefts